Highlights in the Life of Ezra Taft Benson

 “I do not know fully why God has preserved my life to this age, but I do know this: That for the present hour He has revealed to me the absolute need for us to move the Book of Mormon forward now in a marvelous manner.
 You must help with this burden and with this blessing which He has placed on the whole Church, even all the children of Zion.

 “Moses never entered the promised land.
 Joseph Smith never saw Zion redeemed.
-Some of us may not live long enough to see the day when the Book of Mormon floods the earth and when the Lord lifts His condemnation (see D&C 84:54–58).
-But, God willing, I intend to spend all my remaining days in that glorious effort” (in Conference Report, Oct.
-1988, 3–5; or Ensign, Nov.
-1988, 4–6).
+Some of us may not live long enough to see the day when the Book of Mormon floods the earth and when the Lord lifts His condemnation.
+(See D&C 84:54–58.)
+But, God willing, I intend to spend all my remaining days in that glorious effort” (“Flooding the Earth with the Book of Mormon,” Ensign, Nov.
+1988, 4–6; italics added).

 President Ezra Taft Benson gave the following counsel on chastity to the youth: